h2non/dployr/README.md

 ##### Iteration context variables

-You can reference to the current `provider` or `region` of the iteration load context
+You can reference to the current `provider` or `region` of the current iteration context

 Notation: `${region}`